 I racked up my two hundred dollar debt in one day.
 I bought a car.
 That was the kind of car I got in those days.
 I used a courtesy check from the card company (special interest rate of 29.9 percent) and bought an’82 Honda Civic.
 It turned out to be a good car.
 The starter was broken, so the car had to be hot-wired every time I wanted to drive.
 The gas tank had a crack halfway down its side.
 Anything over six gallons sent a flammable trickle of gasoline through this crack.
 I could never put more than five gallons in the tank.
 I had to be very careful about that.
 I got full disclosure from the seller about the vehicle’s problems.
 “Watch out how much gas you put in,” he told me.
 “Five gallons tops and keep track of what you got left in the tank when you fill.
 Best thing is to just get three and half.
 I had a friend with the same problem, and he blew himself up.”

 I got great mileage from that little beige go-cart.
-Five gallons was a hundred twenty miles, easy.
+Five gallons was a hundred sixty miles, easy.
 It was a bargain, it was a reliable vehicle.

 I paid my monthly minimum on time, every month.
 In about six months, the card company notified me that my limit had been raised to five hundred dollars.
 Fantastic!
 I bought a set of tires for the car.

 I was living as a free-lance anything: janitor, painter, carpet cleaner.
 I worked as a flower delivery driver.
 I survived by the seat of my pants.

 My monthly card payments were fifteen dollars.
 Not a problem, I always put a check in the mail at the last possible minute.
 I was always on time.